Skip to main content

 Clinical Education Built Into Our Curriculum

-It's one thing to learn something in the classroom ... it's quite another to put the knowledge and skills you've learned into practice in a clinical setting.
-At D'Youville you’ll get the experience, guidance, and support you need to become a confident, competent clinical professional.
+It's one thing to learn something in the classroom ... it's another to put the knowledge and skills you've learned into practice in a clinical setting.
+After 32 weeks of clinical fieldwork during the professional phase of the program, you’ll get the experience, guidance, and support you need to become a confident, competent clinical professional.

 What you'll experience during clinical fieldwork: